adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 If you have made it this far, you probably believe in people first whether it's the users or the client.
 And, that Progressive Enhancement is the way to enable that belief.

-In order to provide a core experience, it is imperative your site works without Javascript because that is the experience a user will get when Javascript *is* enabled but incapable of running (for whatever reason).
+In order to provide a core experience, it is imperative your site works without Javascript, because that is the experience a user will get when Javascript *is* enabled, but incapable of running (for whatever reason).

-Then, in order to determine that the browser can provide the enhanced experience you must detect and where necessary test **all of the features** used by your application *before* your application  uses them.
+Then, in order to determine that the browser can provide the enhanced experience, you must detect and where necessary, test **all of the features** used by your application *before* your application  uses them.
 This will ensure the page doesn't end up irrevocably broken, something that will ensure that your users don't hate you.

 The only way to reliably do this is through wrappers, or *facades* if jargon is your thing.
 A library that employs Progressive Enhancement *must* provide a dynamic API.
 Dynamic in that it adapts and changes based on the host environment i.e. the browser.
 This is what it basically looks like: